 Distributor turns manufacturer

-TURCK BANNER’s systems division brings together a diverse array of products to form cohesive systems, meeting the requirements of a huge range of industrial companies.
-However, the company has not manufactured it own product in the UK until July this year, when it started producing systems to support social distancing and occupancy for shops and factories.
+Turck Banner’s systems division brings together a diverse array of products to form cohesive systems, meeting the requirements of a huge range of industrial companies.
+However, the company had not manufactured it own product in the UK until July this year, when it started producing systems to support social distancing and occupancy for shops and factories

 In something of a departure from its largely industrial client base, early in the Covid-19 lockdown, Turck Banner saw an opportunity to support shopkeepers’ need to control the flow of customers entering their premises.
 Customers were often seen queuing outside shops unsure whether it was safe to enter or not, and even avoiding shops with a long queue altogether, choosing an alternative with a shorter wait time.
 Turck Banner’s systems team were challenged to come up with a solution using the following criteria; it needed to be simple to use, easy to fit, low cost and adaptable to changing government rules.